jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 Okay, so that's all good, but what if you want a curvey line of best fit, to join up the points...? <br>

 ## Give me a line that goes nicely through my points:
-**Sigh**...
-I'm a devoted member of the club of "your-line-reflects-your-hypothesis-on-the-data-generating-process", i.e.
- **don't** just aim for the line to go through all your datapoints unless you think the underlying relationship between x and y is truely the nature of the function that describes your line.
-If in doubt use a straight line, or let the datapoints speak for themselves.

-However, if you insist, we can just dial up and down the polynomial degree argument in polyfit...:
+If you want that we can just dial up and down the polynomial degree argument in polyfit...:

 *Note small edits to the code here!
 We now return a convenience object from the function, which allows us to pass in new xvalues*